abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *multa relictanti* is a concessive participle (apparently a Greek thing).
 - *solvuntur* from *solvo, solvere* is 3rd plural present passive indicative, meaning to loosen/release.
-- There's datives and ablatives floating around in the last bit, I think I got it right.
+- **Fix the last part.**

       Then a calf, now bending two-year old horns on his forehead, is sought;
-      both nostrils and the many breath of his mouth are blocked up for this calf despite greatly resisting, and the entrails are opened from the having been killed calf with blows beaten through uninjured hide.
+      both nostrils and the many breaths of his mouth are blocked up for this calf despite greatly resisting,

+      and the entrails are opened from the having been killed calf with blows beaten through uninjured hide.

 | *sic positum in clauso linquunt, et ramea costis*